BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/HA-for-SAP-HANA-DB.md

 # High availability of SAP HANA on Azure VMs on Server using SIOS Protection Suite

-On Azure virtual machines (VMs), HANA System Replication is the only supported high availability soltion.
+On Azure virtual machines (VMs), HANA System Replication is the only supported high availability solution.
 SAP HANA Replication consists of one primary node and at least one secondary node.
 Changes to the data on the primary node are replicated to the secondary node synchronously or asynchronously.

 This article describes how to deploy and configure the virtual machines, install the cluster framework, and install and configure SAP HANA System Replication.
 In the example configurations, installation commands, instance number 00, and HANA System ID S4D are used.